The 35 Best Small Kitchen Storage and Organization Ideas You’ll Want to Try ASAP

 6. Use the tops of your cabinets.

 The tops of your cabinets offer prime real estate for storage.
 Way up there, you can stash special-occasion serving platters and even extra pantry supplies that you don’t need just yet.
-If you’re worried about how it will all look, consider using some pretty baskets to hide your stash.
+If you’re worried about how it will all look, consider using some pretty baskets (like Ina!) to hide your stash.

 7. Consider a fold-down table.